 Peer group leading China exposure

 Since our most recent note, the managers of Aberdeen Emerging Markets Investment Company (AEMC) have significantly increased the fund’s exposure to China.
 With 38.9% of the fund now allocated to China and 72.5% to wider Asia-Pacific, extensive exposure is provided to the region that has been the quickest to return to near-normal economic activity.
-Asia exposure is supplemented by pockets of strength elsewhere, such as in Romanian equities and frontier market bonds.
-AEMC’s yield and ongoing charges are amongst the highest and lowest within its peer group.
-However, the shares continue to trade at a wider discount.
+Asian exposure is supplemented by pockets of strength elsewhere, such as in Romanian equities and frontier market bonds.
+AEMC continues to trade at what seems an excessively wide discount to its peer group, particularly when also factoring in its dividend yield and low ongoing charges.

-Earlier in the year, the managers took advantage of the attractive discounts provided by the initial flight to safety to increase holdings in closed-end funds.
+Earlier in the year, the managers took advantage of the attractive discounts provided by the initial sell-off in stocks to increase holdings in closed-end funds.
 They believe that emerging markets are attractively priced, with value stocks providing great scope for mean reversion.

 Aims for consistent outperformance of MSCI Emerging Markets Index